yrdsb-peths/dodge-it-team-hanna-adeline/README.md

 **How to Play:**

 The user can move the Hero up and down through clicking their mouse.
-The objective is to avoid crashing into the moving banana.
-If the hero does crash into the banana, a skull will appear, indicating that the game is over.
+The objective is to avoid crashing into the moving apple.
+If the hero does crash into the apple, a sadface will appear, indicating that the game is over.